antmicro/kenning-zephyr-runtime/README.md

 [Kenning](https://github.com/antmicro/kenning) provides:

-* Optimization and compilation of the model
+* Model optimization and compilation
-* Evaluation of the model on target device:
+* Evaluation of a model on target device:
     * Sending the model to the device using UART communication (e.g. execution graph or TFLite Flatbuffer)
-    * Sending input data for the model to run inference on
+    * Sending input data for running inference on the model
     * Collecting output data from the model, and evaluating the quality and performance of the model on target device with selected runtime
-* Report rendering, including comparison reports that allow to compare various runtimes, boards, models and applied optimizations
+* Report rendering, including comparison reports that allow to compare various runtimes, boards, models and applied optimizations.

 With Kenning, we can also evaluate the runtime by simulating the device in Renode.
 This allows us to:

-* Check how the model would behave without having the actual hardware
+* Verify model behavior without the need for physical hardware
-* Check the performance and correctness of the model and runtime running on device in Continuous Integration pipelines without the actual device in the loop
+* Check model and runtime performance and correctness in Continuous Integration pipelines without the actual device in the loop
-* Check the performance of runtimes and models on currently developed platforms
+* Check model and runtime performance on platforms under development
 * Obtain more detailed metrics regarding device usage, e.g. histogram of instructions

-The switch between Renode and actual hardware is seamless - both communicate with Kenning using UART communication.
+The switch between Renode and actual hardware is seamless - both communicate with Kenning using UART.

 ### Building the project and evaluating models in Renode

 ![TFLite Micro scenario with Renode simulation](img/renode-scenario-example.png)

-This section will demonstrate how to build the project and evaluate model for recognizing gestures on `stm32f746g_disco`.
+This section will demonstrate how to build the project and evaluate a model for recognizing gestures on `stm32f746g_disco`.

 #### Using TFLite Micro runtime

-First of, build the `kenning-zephyr-runtime` app for `stm32f746g_disco` and TFLite Micro configuration:
+First off, build the `kenning-zephyr-runtime` app for `stm32f746g_disco` and the TFLite Micro configuration:

 ```bash
 west build -p always -b stm32f746g_disco app -- -DEXTRA_CONF_FILE=tflite.conf